Frequently Asked Questions About Direct Primary Care

 - As a privately owned practice, we can control costs much more effectively than larger organizations.
 While insurance premiums are increasing by 6-8% per year, we don’t foresee any membership fee increases in the near future.

 - If we do decide it is necessary to increase prices in the future, we will notify our members well in advance of the change.

 Do you prescribe narcotic medication or controlled substances?

-- In general, no. We believe in managing pain without use of these medications, however there are rare circumstances where they are appropriate.
+- No. We believe in managing pain without use of these medications.
+There are rare circumstances where they are appropriate.
 We have a very strict narcotic and controlled substance policy for patients who are on these medications, and not following medical recommendations will result in dismissal from the practice.